WC 2026

 Final

 Final at MetLife Stadium, East Rutherford, NJ.
-Largest capacity World Cup final venue.
+Largest capacity Final in World Cup history.

-With matches across US time zones, most games fall in afternoon and evening slots for European viewers.
-For North American viewers, expect primetime slots for knockout rounds and the final.
-A larger TV becomes especially worthwhile for the group stage, when multiple household members may be watching simultaneously.
+With matches spread across US time zones, most will fall in afternoon and evening slots for European viewers.
+For North American audiences, expect prime time slots especially in the knockout rounds and final.
+A larger TV pays off especially in the group stage when multiple household members may be watching at once.

-The right size depends on how many people you are watching with and how far they sit from the screen.
-For group viewing, you need a larger screen than the math suggests because guests sit off to the sides, not just directly in front.
+The right size depends on how many people are watching with you and how far they sit.
+For group viewing you need a bigger screen than calculations suggest, because guests sit off to the sides, not just directly in front.

 👤